Shikaga/story/index.md

 "Yes mi'lady" she replied, curtsied and left, closing the door behind her.

 Emlyn sighed and fell face forwards onto Orin's wonderfully soft bed.
-She would have to work on the names another time.

-It suddenly occured to Emlyn that this is the first time that she had been truly alone for over a month.
+It suddenly occurred to Emlyn that this is the first time that she had been truly alone for over a month.

 Sure, she had her cabin on the ship.
 But there had always sailor's rushing up and down the corridors, their heavy boots clattering through the gangways.
 But there was still a lot to do.

-Emlyn rolled over and returned to her feet ans started to get to work.
-She started seperating their trunks and placing hers in her room.
-She upacked them and once she had finished unloading her clothes into her wardrobe and placing her few posessions upon her desk she returned to begin on Orin's bags.
+Emlyn rolled over and returned to her feet and, with a sigh, got to work.
+She started separating their trunks and placing hers in her room.
+She unpacked her own bags and once she had finished unloading her clothes into her wardrobe and placing her few possessions upon her desk she returned to begin on Orin's bags.

 Orin's bags were filled with a mixture of tools of the trade; Paper, pens, quills and ink.
 Two dozen books of translations, carefully wrapped in Orin's finer clothes to protect them from harm.
 Each book was carefully selected, procured from around the world at great expense to represent Orin's widespread travel as a caligrapher.

 Emlyn stacked them neatly on below the window on the desk, next to the reams of fine paper, pens and pots of ink.

 It was almost certain that they were being watched.
-It would be incredibly foolish for them not be being watched, for a royal scribe was privy to many secrets.
+In fact, it would be incredibly foolish for their employer not to have them observed, at least at first, for a royal scribe was privy to many secrets.
 Of course Orin would not be given secrets that weren't to be known within the walls of the keep.
 His primary job would be taking down the decisions of his lord, writing warrants and reading ancient histories.

-Nontheless, it would only be prudent for spies to be investigating anyone who was allowed inside their walls.
-For at every step one could find a charletan who had weaseled his way to power through smooth words and would sell your small secrets to others for a few coin.
+Nonetheless, it would only be prudent for spies to be investigating anyone who was allowed inside their walls.
+For at every step one could find a charlatan who had weaselled his way to power through smooth words and would sell your small secrets to others for a few coin.

 Emlyn and Orin had practised their business for many hours before and during their journey.
-They slowly and painstakingly became their characters, a perfect pair of master and apprentice writers, outwardly seeming nothing more than overly obsessed librarians, soaked in words and letters.
+They slowly and painstakingly became their characters, a perfect pair of master and apprentice tutors, outwardly seeming nothing more than overly obsessed teacher, soaked in words and letters.

 During her training Emlyn had been taught about the secret of truly invisibility.
-The importance of discarding one's self, to become a character so absolutely, that eventually your parents would have difficulty explaining to you who you actually were.
+The importance of discarding one's self, to become a character so absolutely, that eventually your own parents would have difficulty explaining to you who you actually were.

 So, when it came time to prepare her masters rooms, she did not think of the secret mechanisms and encoded ciphers emaculately hidden in their bags, for of course, why would there be such things hidden in the bags of a scribe?